Earliest colour films in South India: First colour film

-Hand-coloured films
+Hand - colored films

 Some Indian films were hand-coloured, beginning in the 1940s.
 Bhaktha Chetha, a 1940 Tamil language film directed and produced by Krishnaswami Subrahmanyam, contained sequences which were hand-coloured.
 This is known to be the earliest Tamil film to have scenes in colour.
-This process colourises film shot originally in black and white by colouring the negatives frame by frame.

-Mangamma Sabatham (1943) included hand-tinted scenes.
+This process colourises film shot originally in black and white by colouring the negatives frame by frame.Mangamma Sabatham (1943) included hand-tinted scenes.
 Haridas, released in 1944, has a clear statement of its release in full new colour copy in its poster.
 Saalivaahanan, a 1945 film by B. N. Rao, had a hand-coloured sequenced of a romantic scene by Ranjan and T. R. Rajakumari.
 This film is currently known to be lost with no surviving prints.
 A. V. M. Productions's Naam Iruvar (1947) and Vedhala Ulagam (1948) had hand-coloured sequences.
 The last sequence of Vethala Ulagam was hand tinted and drew large crowds because such coloured sequences in Tamil cinema were a rarity then.
 Murugesan was an expert craftsman, who could paint every frame in the positive print.